-- 1. Be on time to all classes. - 2.
+- 1. Be on time to all classes with Chromebook charged. - 2.
 Show respect to all.
-This includes all staff members, your fellow students, and yourself.

-- 3. Stay on your assigned task.
+This includes all staff members, your fellow students, and yourself. - 3.
+Stay on your assigned task.
 A sign of maturity is the ability to stick with a task until it is finished. - 4.
 Give your best effort.
 This includes your worst subject as well as your best subject. - 5.
 Handle correction with maturity.
 It might make you angry that a teacher asks you to be quiet or stop a behavior that the teacher feels gets in the way of class goals. - 6.
 Show respect for school property and the classroom environment.
 Shaw High is your home away from home, and the staff works hard to keep the facilities nice for you and everyone else who uses it.
 You are asked to help by: - a.
-Not bringing food or drink to class. - b.
-Sitting in desk seats, not on desktops or tables. - c.
-Not writing on, scratching on, or damaging desks, furniture, bulletin boards, or walls. - d.
-Respecting other people's property and not bothering items that do not belong to you. - e.
+Sitting in desk seats, not on desktops or tables. - b.
+Not writing on, scratching on, or damaging desks, furniture, bulletin boards, or walls. - c.
+Respecting other people's property and not bothering items that do not belong to you. - d.
 Throwing away your trash in proper areas. - 7.
 Honor the specific classroom rules of each teacher.